mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/security.rst

-The main |p_amr| platform is based on the 12th generation
-|core| processor with accelerators primarily used for AI inference
-and vision processing.
+The main |p_amr| platform is based on the 12th generation Intel® Core™ processor with accelerators primarily used for AI inference and vision processing.
 The platform inherits many security elements from the processor.